Contact Information

 Research Interests

-Rhetorical Criticism, Reparations, Black Studies, Citizenship
+Rhetorical Criticism and History, Race, Reparations, Black Studies, Citizenship

 Education